-Easy-to-grow, tall, aromatic ornamental, also called Sweet Wormwood.
+(Artemisia annua) Easy-to-grow, tall, aromatic ornamental.
 Fern-like, silvery, sweet-smelling foliage.
 Use in floral arrangements, wreaths, pressed flowers.
 Attracts bees, butterflies, birds to your garden.
 Grown mostly for its sweetly scented foliage, its ornamental value, its use in wreath-making, and for use in pressed leaf and flower arrangements.
 Suitable for container growing.
+Seed is difficult to clean and contains some light chaff.
 Medicinal: Sweet Annie is currently being investigated for its medicinal value as an antihelminthic, and for the treatment of chloroquine-resistant malaria.
 Pkt.
-(0.05g, ~1400 seeds)
+(0.05 g, about 1400 seeds)